What is the current breakdown of global energy sources?

 With higher temperatures comes greater evaporation and surface drying, potentially contributing to the intensity and duration of drought.
 However, as the air warms its water- holding capacity increases, particularly over the oceans.
 According to the Clausius-Clapeyron

-, the air can generally hold around 7% more moisture for every 1C of temperature rise.
+equation, the air can generally hold around 7% more moisture for every 1C of temperature rise.
 As such, a world that is around 4C warmer than the pre-industrial era would have around 28% more water vapour in the atmosphere.
 But this increased moisture will not fall

 evenly across the planet.
 Some areas will see increased precipitation, while other areas are expected to see less due to shifting weather patterns and other factors.